DimJ99/8-bitcomputer/readme.md

-An 8-bit, 256-byte custom CPU written in SystemVerilog, featuring a minimal instruction set including addition, subtraction, increment, and decrement operations.
+An 8-bit custom CPU, with a 256 byte RAM block written in SystemVerilog, featuring a minimal instruction set including addition, subtraction, increment, and decrement operations.